-Jon Nielson served as the pastor for college students at College Church in Wheaton, IL until recently when accepted a position as Ministry Director at Princeton University for Christian Union.
-In this role Jon leads a team of full-time ministry fellows, who help teach, lead, and disciple students in a ministry that now includes well over three-hundred undergraduate Princeton students.
+Jon Nielson serves as the lead pastor of Spring Hill Presbyterian Church in Illinois and served previously as Ministry Director at Princeton University for Christian Union.
 He is the author of Bible Study: A Student’s Guide and The Story: The Bible’s Grand Narrative of Redemption, One Year Daily Devotional for Students.
 Jon and his wife, Jeannie, have three daughters.

 In the context, I think the man who makes that statement to Jesus is genuinely affirming his belief in the power and person of Christ.
 But, he’s asking for help; he wants Jesus to enable him to believe even more whole-heartedly in him…without any doubts.
 As I apply that to my life as one who does believe in Jesus as Lord and Savior, I think it becomes a worthy prayer.
 For those of us who have thrown ourselves at the mercy of Christ for salvation, and who still struggle with sin and doubt in this fallen world, we ask our Savior for more faith, love, and belief toward him every day.